 Choose a standard, high quality paper to print your project on.
 Do not use cardstock.
 It is not necessary to use resume paper.
 Use typical, high quality printer or copy paper.

 When it comes to size, 8 ½-by-11-inch paper is the recommended size.
 If you’d like to use a different size, ask your teacher prior to submission.

-There are two options when it comes to creating the MLA header for your project:
+The web page “Formatting a Research Paper” gives two options when it comes to creating the header for your project:

 - An MLA format heading can be placed at the top of the first page, or,

 - A title page can grace the front of the assignment.
-If you choose to create a title page, keep in mind that there aren’t any official MLA title page or MLA format cover page guidelines.
+If you choose to create a title page, keep in mind that there aren’t any official title page or cover page guidelines.
 See more information below.